(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 Being able to effectively analyze your sales trends can have a major impact on how you run your business.
 Through your data, you can gain valuable insight into your operations.
 Through key capabilities, like real-time updates and data visualization, you can make better informed business decisions.

-To analyze your sales trends, you can use Microsoft Excel or a business intelligence platform.
+To analyze your sales trends, you can use Microsoft Excel or a business analytics platform.
 With many available online resources, mangers can use Excel to create customized dashboards of their sales trends.
 Just keep in mind the amount of time and effort you’ll have to put in to make Excel work the way you need it to.